Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

 Arthur J. Schmitt's lifelong quest for ethical and actionable leadership for organizations and the young men he taught in an enriched and accelerated program designed to prepare them for industrial and civic responsibility is engendered within Benedictine University's Arthur J. Schmitt Future Leaders Scholarship Program.

-The Arthur J. Schmitt Foundation Future Leaders Scholarship program is jointly administered by the Benedictine University Chief Grant Officer, Meagan Daniel with the College of Business.
-Dean Sandra Gill, Ph.D., College of Business; Professor James Ludema, Ph.D., Program Director, Center for Values-Driven Leadership, and Eric Goodwin, M.S., Project Manager review applications, conduct the leadership program and implement continuous improvement.
-The Benedictine University Coordinator for Stewardship provides administrative support for the promotion, application and award processes consistent with University policies and procedures.
+The Arthur J. Schmitt Foundation Future Leaders Scholarship program is jointly administered by the Benedictine University Grants Office with the Goodwin College of Business.
+Dean Sandra Gill, Ph.D., Goodwin College of Business; Professor James Ludema, Ph.D., Program Director, Center for Values-Driven Leadership, Joan Henehan, Director of Student Engagement and Leadership Development and Eric Goodwin, M.S., Project Director review applications, conduct the leadership program and implement continuous improvement.
+The Benedictine University Research & Development office provides administrative support for the promotion, application and award processes consistent with University policies and procedures.